kazurayam/kazurayam-ks-plainreport/README.md

 - In the `Test Listener` directory, create a new Test Listenner with any name.
 - Copy the sample code [Test Listeners/TLPlainReport](Test%20Listeners/TLPlainReport.groovy) and paste it into you new Test Listener, save it to disk.
-- No code editing is required.
+- The `TLPlainReport` is common to every case.
+No code editing is required.

 This new Test Listener is required.